DETAILED ACTION

 Examiner notes that the present Specification may be a literal translation rather than application of relevant terms of art in English.
 The claims tend to broadly base functionality on terms that are not clearly defined or limited in the claims.
 Examiner suggests clarifying the functions and the relationships between the claimed elements.
 The reasons for rejection below construe the claim language in the context of the Specification and the corresponding features as they are described in the art.

-Regarding Claim 1: “A latent representation encoding method based on a hierarchical quantization, the method comprising:
+Regarding Claim 1: “A computer-implemented method of encoding a latent representation of an input image in a neural-network-based progressive image compression system using hierarchical quantization, the method comprising:

-determining quantization intervals of a current layer; (“In the encoding method shown in FIG. 1, … the position coordinates of each 3D data point can be quantified based on the difference between the maximum and minimum values of the position coordinates on the three axes, and the quantization accuracy determined based on the input parameter,” which define the maximum, minimum, and the interval parameters of the quatization.
+determining, for a current layer, a plurality of quantization intervals (“In the encoding method shown in FIG. 1, … the position coordinates of each 3D data point can be quantified based on the difference between the maximum and minimum values of the position coordinates on the three axes, and the quantization accuracy determined based on the input parameter,” which define the maximum, minimum, and the interval parameters of the quantization.
 Li, Paragraphs 34, 43.)

-quantizing an unbiased latent representation which belongs to one of the quantization intervals of the for a current layer; and (Under the broadest reasonable interpretation consistent with the specification and ordinary skill in the art, (a) the latent representation can embody data coded in a particular layer of one or more layers, and (b) quantizing employs specified quantization intervals.
+quantizing, component-wise, the unbiased latent representation which belongs to one of the determined quantization intervals of the for a current layer; and (Under the broadest reasonable interpretation consistent with the specification and ordinary skill in the art, (a) the latent representation can embody data coded in a particular layer of one or more layers, and (b) quantizing employs specified quantization intervals.
 See Specification, Page 3, first paragraph and Page 4, last 5 paragraphs.

 entropy-encoding a quantized latent representation obtained by quantizing the unbiased latent representation, (“In the encoding method shown in FIG. 1, … quantization … In the process at 150, entropy encoding is performed on a code stream” Li, Paragraph 34.)